Indiana Protective Order Attorney

 The Indiana Protection Order Registry

 The Indiana Protection Order Registry, commonly called the Protective Order Registry, is a result of cooperation between the Indiana Supreme Court, the Indiana Criminal Justice Institute, and the Indiana State Police.
 The Indiana protective order registry links protective orders issued by courts with the Indiana State Police’s Indiana Data and Communication System (IDACS) and the FBI’s National Crime Information Center (NCIC).
 All courts are required to participate in the POR.
-The Protection Order Registry offers benefits today that victims in prior years did not have.
-The submission and evaluation of all forms online electronically helps to eliminate human error.
-Additionally, the POR offers:- Ready access of petitions to the court for review and decision

 - Immediate electronic transmission of approved protective orders to law enforcement throughout the state